sinanptm/avm-ayurvedic/README.md

 <p align="center">
-  Made with ❤️ by the sinanptm
+  Made with ❤️ by sinanptm
 </p>